Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/tableau.markdown

 Download and install [Tableau](https://www.tableau.com/) desktop.

-After the XAP data grid has been populated with the sample data, and the ODBC-JDBC Gateway has been configured to connect to InsightEdge, you can configure Tableau to read the data and display it in a graphic visual format.
+After the data grid has been populated with the sample data, and the ODBC-JDBC Gateway has been configured to connect to InsightEdge, you can configure Tableau to read the data and display it in a graphic visual format.
 You can then query the data grid and see the activity that occurs under the hood when Tableau accesses XAP as a SQL database and reads the requested data.

 ### Configuring the Data Source